Our Past Computer Repair Jobs

 Two MacBooks & an Airport Capsule, Password Recovery on Pages Documents

-A lady from Hurstbridge called us up to pickup her two MacBooks and her Airport Capsule that she forgot her password to log into it.
+A lady from Hurstbridge called us up to pickup her two MacBooks and her Airport Capsule that she forgot her password to log in to.

 We had to recover the data from the hard drive inside, as the reset feature was acting funny so we took the hard drive out and recovered the data from the Time Machine backup.

-The most all together information in the Time Machine backup, is stored in the ~Latest folder.
+The most up to date information in the Time Machine backup, is stored in the ~Latest folder.

 The two MacBooks were old 2015 pro models that both had similar issues both needed keyboard replacements, one needed a battery replacement.
 They were both full of dust that took a while to clean out.